We anticipate our families to have many questions and we do understand.

 Are you a Medicare/MediCaid certified skilled nursing facility or do you accept HMO patients?

 Yes, we are a 112 bed Medicare/Medicaid fully certified skilled nursing facility and we welcome HMO patients.
-We are always adding new HMO contracts, so if you don't see your HMO listed above please feel free to contact Beth Bell, Admissions Coordinator, or Therese Pohlman, Business Office Manager at (937) 526-5570 to assist in verification of your HMO benefits.
+We are always adding new HMO contracts, so if you don't see your HMO listed above please feel free to contact Amber Bey, Admissions Coordinator, or Therese Pohlman, Business Office Manager at (937) 526-5570 to assist in verification of your HMO benefits.
+Click Here for current press release regarding HMO contracts.

 Does the Department of Health review this skilled nursing facility?